Arliss

 8/25: Season Three is slowing down.

 There are too much sex and cigar smoking.
 Both need to be cut down.
-While at it, focus has to get back to sports.
+While at it, the focus has to be on sports.
 Many episodes have been bland.

 Here's my analysis for some of the following episodes: